open-feature/community/governance-charter.md

 > is effective until the project is fully established.
 > See [this issue](https://github.com/open-feature/governance/issues/11) for the scope of the full governance document.

-## CNCF membership

-Our goal is to join the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) as a sandbox project shortly after the inception of OpenFeature.
-Should it be accepted, the project will establish governance along with the CNCF recommended practices.

 ## Governing Committee

 In March 2022 _Project Maintainers_ will assign seven individuals to be members of the _Bootstrap Governing Committee_.